Aditya-rgb/Travel-Memory/README.md

 2. **Created a Target Group:**
     - Under `Listeners and routing`, created a Target Group to include all instances running the Travel Memory application.
     - Clicked on `Create a target group`.
-    - Selected the instances to be added to the target group.
+    - Selected the instances to be added to the target group. ( in our case selecting the two instances we created above as part of our target group. )
     - Set the port for routing traffic to the selected instances as `80` and clicked on `Include as pending`.
     - Clicked on `Create Target Group`.